 Motor Vehicle Liability insurance represents 10% of Solvency II net technical provisions.
 Luxembourg GAAP reserves that represent Casualty (Auto) and Personal Auto Liability business are the starting point for the calculation of technical provisions for this Solvency II line.
-The most material Solvency II adjustments that result in reduction of Luxembourg GAAP reserves are for the UEPR profit which amounts to \in 61.8m, future premium (receivables and payables) of \in 22.8m and release of \in 13.5m earned reserve margin
+The most material Solvency II adjustments that result in reduction of Luxembourg GAAP reserves are the discounting credit (€74.2m), UEPR profit (€26.4m), and future premium (receivables and payables) of €24.4m.

-MARINE, AVIATION AND TRANSPORT INSURANCE
+MARINE.
+AVIATION AND TRANSPORT INSURANCE

-Marine, Aviation and Transport represents 5% of Solvency II net technical provisions.
+Marine, Aviation and Transport represents 6% of Solvency II net technical provisions.
 Luxembourg GAAP reserves that represent Marine and Aerospace business are the starting point for the calculation of technical provisions for this Solvency II line.
-The most material Solvency II adjustments that result in reduction of Luxembourg GAAP reserves are for the UEPR profit which amounts to €34.7m and release of €5.7m earned reserve margin.
+The most material Solvency II adjustment resulting in reduction of Luxembourg GAAP reserves are for the UEPR profit (€30.8m) and discounting credit (€21.4m).

-D.3 OTHER LIABILITIES
+D.3 Other Liabilities